 Two rare and significant vessels are notable in this exhibit: a delicate drinking horn with two openings, known by its Greek name, rhyton; and "Ennion`s Blue Jug," bearing the signature of the artist, who lived in the first half of the 1st century, and representing one of his most beautiful and famous creations.

 Blown Glass II, Islamic period

-Glass vessels made in Eastern Mediterranean countries after the Arab conquest in the 7th century are displayed here.
+Glass vessels made in Eastern Mediterranean countries after the Arab conquest in the 7th century are displayed in this section.
 A highlight among the cosmetic containers with applied plastic decorations, which typified the beginning of the Islamic period, is an anthropomorphic rhyton.
 One of the most magnificent creations of Islamic art, a 14th-century Mameluke mosque lamp painted with enamel colors and gold is the centerpiece of this section.

 The Glass Furnace from Khirbet Samariyah